 Form the burgers into 6 equal size patties, about the size of your palm cupped.

-Preheat a cast iron skillet over medium heat.
+Preheat a cast iron skillet (affiliate link) over medium heat.
 Spray with non-stick or add about 1 tsp. avocado oil and brush it out to cover the surface.

 Add the vegan black bean burgers and cook for 6 minutes over medium heat.
 Flip and cook 4 additional minutes.